Adult Children of Narcissistic Abuse

 These are painful and illogical truths you have spent years trying make sense of, only to have gotten more confused.
 The rationale you keep coming back to is that you were somehow to blame.

-Adult Children of Narcissists (ACON’s) all struggle with similar issues:
+All Adult Children of Narcissist Abuse (ACON’s) struggle with similar issues:

 - They are always searching for the self.
 Deprived of autonomy by parents who dictated how they should act and feel, they never became their own person.
 They do not know who they are as individuals or what is best for them, therefore allow others to define them.

 - They believed they are flawed, not good enough, not smart enough, not good looking enough and socially unacceptable.
 They are never sure how others will perceive them or if they fit in.
 Since they place a great deal of emphasis on what others think about them, they often get taken advantage of.
 These insecurities make them vulnerable to victimization by other narcissists or those with similar agendas.

 - No matter how old they are they never feel like “grownups.”
 Since their parents sabotaged their stages of emotional development, they did not mature in ways other children did.
 As adults they continue to be treated like children by parents who still take ownership of them.